top of page

 FINANCE

-Section 1.
-The State Advisor shall be custodian of all Association funds and will negotiate all funds and disbursements.
-The Association funds shall be monitored by the State Advisor, the State Health and Science Program Consultant, and one member from the Kansas HOSA Board of Directors.
-In the event that attrition occurs in both the State Advisor’s and the State Health Science Program Consultant position, the State Director of Career and Technical Education will accept control of funds until such time as these positions are reappointed.
+Section 1: The State Advisor shall be custodian of all Association funds and will negotiate all funds and disbursements.
+The Association funds shall be monitored by the State Advisor, the AHEC finance team, the State Health and Science Program Consultant, and one member from the Kansas HOSA Board of Directors.
+If attrition occurs in both the State Advisor’s and the State Health Science Program Consultant position, the State Director of Career and Technical Education will accept control of funds until such time as these positions are reappointed.

 ARTICLE IX